 Karen Ryan, Ph.D.

-Karen Ryan arrived at Stetson University as dean of the College of Arts and Sciences in 2012.
+Karen Ryan arrived to Stetson University in 2012 and served as Dean of the College of Arts and Sciences until 2017.
 Before coming to Stetson, she was professor of Russian language and literature at the University of Virginia and served as chair of the Department of Slavic Languages and Literatures, as associate dean of the Arts, Humanities and Social Sciences, and as interim dean of the College of Arts and Sciences.

 Ryan has taught courses on Russian language, literature, and culture at the University of Virginia, Iowa State University and Williams College.
 She has created and directed two study programs in Russia, most recently "literary places in Russia," a month-long course in Moscow and St. Petersburg.
 Ryan's research focuses on Russian literary satire of the twentieth century.
 She has published extensively on Russian satire, including Contemporary Russian Satire: A Genre Study (1995) and Stalin in Russian Satire, 1917-1991 (2009).